formalParrot/bigstone-laws/laws.md

 If you want to suggest new laws, make a submission by <a href="https://forms.gle/VgiwyBtcbrgjqe4j6" target="_blank" rel="noopener noreferrer">clicking here</a>

+These rules are an example of what the rules will look like.
+These rules aren't acceptable (since made by a player who has a two week ban) and *will* get changed quickly.
+We do **not** advice you to remember all of these rules because at the moment we are undergoing *serious* maintenance.
+We appreciate your patience.

 <ol>
   {% assign sorted_laws = site.laws | sort: "order" %}